Disappearance of Joanne Ratcliffe and Kirste Gordon: Investigation

+Later events

-In 1979, Ratcliffe's father told the Coroners Court of Queensland that his daughter had been to the oval dozens of times, that she would not have left voluntarily, and that she knew how to use a telephone to call an emergency number.
+In 1979, Les Ratcliffe stated at a coronial inquest that his daughter had been to Adelaide Oval dozens of times, that she would not have left voluntarily, and that she knew how to use a telephone to call an emergency number.
 He said she had not met Gordon before that day, and he did not know her parents.

+In 1980, Les Ratcliffe was diagnosed with cancer, and died in 1981.
+Prior to his death, he published an open letter to the public of Adelaide:

+"As a parent I could not wish for anyone to live through what I have had to live through...
+I do not want sympathy.
+My family does not want sympathy... the illness has caught me just when I was beginning to accept Joanne was gone forever... despite it all, I am happy now..."

-On the fortieth anniversary of the case, Ratcliffe's sister Suzie Wilkinson spoke to the media.
+In 2013, on the fortieth anniversary of the case, Ratcliffe's sister Suzie Wilkinson spoke to the media.
 She expressed her desire that authorities continue to actively work on her sister's case: "The case has never been officially closed but I would like further investigations into it.
 I want investigations into more recent developments.
 I certainly want a little bit more logic put behind why police have dismissed evidence which has been put before them and why things haven't been followed up.
 We seem to be left in the dark.
 It might be 40 years to them and just another case, but to us it is 40 years of us not getting to watch Jo grow up.
 That's 40 years of not having a daughter, a sister, an aunty."In 2014, a $1 million reward was offered by the South Australian government.

+In March 2019, over 45 years after Joanne's disappearance, her mother Kathleen had died.
+Through her ongoing grief she inspired her daughter Suzie to begin the Leave a light on foundation after she left a porch light on every night after Joanne's disappearance for her to come home.

 In March 2025, a private search was conducted near Yatina, about 200 km north of Adelaide.
 Police said they had searched the area in 2014, and did not believe there was evidence to justify them searching again.
+A bone fragment was uncovered during the private search, which was sent for forensic analysis, but was later deemed by police to be non-human.

 Suspects

-Police work on an identikit of the man suspected of abducting Joanne Ratcliffe and Kirste Gordon.
+A police sketch of the suspect sought for the disappearance of Joanne Ratcliffe and Kirste Gordon.

 Many of the suspects in the Beaumont children disappearance are also suspects in this case, including child killer Bevan Spencer von Einem.
 Witness reports led police to believe that they were abducted by a middle-aged man.
 Further, the police sketch of the man last seen with the two girls resembles that of the man last seen with the Beaumont children.